aucontraire/holbertonschool-low_level_programming/0x00-hello_world/README.md

 * 3-name: script that compiles a C file and creates an executable named cisfun
 * 5-printf.c: C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line
 * 6-size.c: C program that prints the size of various types on the computer it is compiled and run on
+* 100-intel: script that generates the assembly code (Intel syntax) of a C code and save it in an output file